top of page

 Search

-Bold daylight harvesting strategies are changing the way british and European hospitals approach patient recovery and energy management.
-Research shows that healthcare facilities using advanced natural light solutions can cut lighting-related energy costs by over 40 percent while improving patient wellbeing.
-For healthcare facility managers in Europe, understanding daylight harvesting methods offers a pathway to smarter, healing-focused spaces and more sustainable operations.
+Bold daylight harvesting strategies are revolutionising the approach of British and European hospitals towards patient recovery and energy management.
+Research indicates that healthcare facilities employing advanced natural light solutions can reduce lighting-related energy costs by over 40 percent while simultaneously enhancing patient wellbeing.
+For healthcare facility managers in Europe, comprehending daylight harvesting methods provides a pathway to smarter, healing-focused spaces and more sustainable operations.

 Table of Contents